mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 * [bias lighting](https://www.howtogeek.com/213464/how-to-decrease-eye-fatigue-while-watching-tv-and-gaming-with-bias-lighting/) (a stick-on LED strip that plugs directly into my monitor for power via USB), and
 * sick [RGB underlighting](https://github.com/mmore500/qmk_firmware) on [my keyboard](https://ergodox-ez.com/) (does nothing, but looks *sweeeet*).

-On the flip side of the coin: tricking your physiology into thinking it's daytime when it is actually not.
+The sinister flip side of this coin: tricking your physiology into thinking it's daytime when it is actually not.
 Blue light from screens is thought to be [great at this](https://www.health.harvard.edu/staying-healthy/blue-light-has-a-dark-side).
 Rebalancing the color composition of your screens, especially at night, might help.